selforganising/foundersandcoders/_posts/2014-04-22-invariant-programming.md

 This function therefore has two interesting properties.

 First, the recursive call on the last line is the last operation performed inside the function.
 This is unlike the previous version, where the result of the function call has to be multiplied by n before returning a result.
-In other words, it is *tail recursive*.
+In other words, the new function is *tail recursive*.

 And second, it uses an *accumulator* that keeps track of the intermediate result of each successive calculation.